espertus/jacquard-template2/README.md

   `test_autograder.py` locally)
 * `submissions` (which is not required) holds sample submissions to manually test the grader on Gradescope
+    * `perfect`, a subdirectory with a perfect submission
+    * `imperfect`, a subdirectory with an imperfect submission
+    * `starter`, a subdirectory with the starter code

 Any of the above files could have different names or packages.
+The `submissions/` subdirectories could also have different names.

 #### config.ini

-The submission package and files are specified in the `[submission]` section of `config.ini` and should be edited if you change the package name or required files.
+The submission package and files are specified in the `[submission]` section of [`config.ini`](config.ini) and should be edited if you change the package name or required files.
 Currently, package names must have only a single part (e.g., "student", not "edu.myschool.student").